alnvdl/terr/README.md

 [![Test workflow](https://github.com/alnvdl/terr/actions/workflows/test.yaml/badge.svg)](https://github.com/alnvdl/terr/actions/workflows/test.yaml)

-terr (short for **t**raced **err**or) is a minimalistic package for adding error tracing in Go 1.20+.
+terr (short for **t**raced **err**or) is a minimalistic package for adding error tracing to Go 1.20+.

 Go's error representation primitives introduced in Go 1.13[^1] are quite sufficient, but the lack of tracing capabilities makes it hard to confidently